astropy/astropy-APEs/APE1.rst

 Modifications to an APE
 .......................

-An APE can be modified, with one person acting as "champion" for the APE update.
+An APE can be modified, with one person acting as champion for the APE update.
 Similar to the APE development procedure, the update champion should discuss their desired changes with the Astropy community (e.g., through the astropy-dev mailing list).
 Following a discussion on astropy-dev, the APE update should be